 Pregnancy Edema: How To Cope And Manage With The Swelling

 The swelling came on fast and furious.
 Other than our subfertility struggles, edema was one of the hardest things to cope with during my pregnancy.
-My number one goal began to find different ways to manage the massive amount of pregnancy swelling that I was experiencing.
+My number one goal became to find different ways to manage the massive amount of pregnancy swelling that I was experiencing.

 In hindsight, I am obviously lucky that this was my main complaint.
 There are so many emotional and physical ups and downs that a woman can go through while pregnant.
 In the beginning, I hardly had any morning sickness.
 I feel like the edema was payback for an easy peasy first and second trimester.